-Activities relating to specific Classes, Class 1 and Class 2, and the activity relating to The West of England Reinsurance (Hamilton) Limited and Nordic Marine Insurance, which is not attributable to any Class of business, are disclosed separately in Note 20.
+Activities relating to specific Classes 1, 2, 3 and 4, and the activity relating to The West of England Reinsurance (Hamilton) Limited, which is not attributable to any Class of business, are disclosed separately in Note 20.

-3 Summary of significant accounting policies
+3 Summary of significant accounting policies Foreign currencies

-Foreign currencies

 Revenue and expense transactions are converted at the rate ruling at the date of the relevant transactions.
 Assets and liabilities in currencies other than US dollars are converted to US dollars at the rate prevailing at the balance sheet date.
 Exchange differences are analysed between realised and unrealised, and taken to the consolidated Income and Expenditure Account.
 Exchange movements arising from the retranslation of brought forward reserve balances are taken directly to capital and reserves.

 Unsettled forward exchange transactions are translated into US dollars at the forward rate prevailing on the balance sheet date for the remaining term of the contracts.
-Unrealised profit or loss on hedging transactions is charged in the consolidated Income and Expenditure Account and disclosed as an asset or a liability in the consolidated balance sheet.
+Unrealised profit or loss on hedging transactions is charged in the consolidated Income and Expenditure Account and disclosed as an asset under other financial investments or a liability under other creditors in the consolidated balance sheet.